« Get additional answers from Garmin

 Why won't my Garmin device acquire satellites?

 As GPS devices are used, data is gathered which helps them acquire satellites quickly at the start of each use.
 If a device is used daily it should be able to acquire satellites in a minute or less.
 Using a GPS device while it is outdoors with a clear view of the entire sky is the ideal condition for acquiring satellites.
-Please know that there can be several different factors that may cause a GPS device to not acquire satellites:
+Note: There can be several different factors that may cause a GPS device to not acquire satellites:

 - If your device is trying to acquire satellites for the first time, it may take longer than normal to establish an initial position.
 If the device is powered on and outdoors with a clear view of the sky, this should not take more than 3-5 minutes.